YetiTool/Ender3MarlinUpdate/README.md

 # Ender3 Marlin Update
-## A Repo containing the correct files and documentation for getting Marlin firmware on a Creality Ender 3
+## A Repo containing the correct files and documentation for getting Marlin firmware on a Creality Ender 3 Pro

 This article is heavily inspired by https://howchoo.com/ender3/ender-3-bootloader-firmware-update-marlin Images also from https://howchoo.com/ender3/ender-3-bootloader-firmware-update-marlin